 605.03.04 Tack Welding.
-If tack welding steel reinforcement, conform to the following conditions.
+When tack welding steel reinforcement, use ASTM A 706 steel and conform to the following conditions.

-- Indicate any proposed tack welding of steel reinforcement in prestressed members on the shop drawings. - Do not tack weld on the portion of hairpin stirrups in the web area of I beams, or on any steel reinforcement located in the top 5 1/2 inches of box beams. - 3) Tack weld only at intersections of bars.
+- Indicate any proposed tack welding of steel reinforcement in prestressed members on the shop drawings. - 2) Do not tack weld on the portion of hairpin stirrups in the web area of I beams, or on any steel reinforcement located in the top 5 1/2 inches of box beams. - 3) Tack weld only at intersections of bars except do not tack weld in any bend or within 2 bar diameters of a bend.
 Do not splice bars by tack welding.
 Although there are no numerical strength requirements for the completed tack welds, ensure that they adequately hold the crossing bars in their true position while placing concrete.
 Use as low a current as possible to preclude notching or undercutting and still provide a weld of the intended strength.
 The Department will reject notched or undercut damaged bars.
 Replace rejected bars as the Engineer directs. - 4) Tack weld either by the shielded metal-arc process using only electrodes with low hydrogen classifications E7015, E7016, E7018, E7028, E9015, E9016, E9018, or E9028 according to AWS A5.1 or A5.5 as applicable; or by the gas metal arc process using electrode classification ER70S according to AWS A5.18.
 Only tack weld when the base metal temperature is above 35 °F. Either purchase electrodes having low hydrogen coverings in hermetically sealed containers or dry them for at least 2 hours at a temperature between 450 and 500 °F before using them.
-For those that conform to AWS A5.5, dry for at least one hour at

-- temperatures between 700 and 800 °F before using them.
+For those that conform to AWS A5.5, dry for at least one hour at temperatures between 700 and 800 °F before using them.
 Immediately after drying, store electrodes in a storage oven held at a temperature of at least 250 °F. Before using, re-dry any E70 electrodes that are not used within 4 hours or E90 electrodes not used within one hour after removal from sealed storage or drying oven.
-Do not use any electrodes that have been wet. - 5) Only use tack welding procedures and employ tack welders that are qualified biennially by the Division of Materials by tests as prescribed below.
+Do not use any electrodes that have been wet.

+- 5) Only use tack welding procedures and employ tack welders that are qualified biennially by the Division of Materials by tests as prescribed below.
 Use the same bar stock and type of tack welding equipment that is required for fabrication of the steel in qualifying tack welding procedures and tack welders.
-To qualify tack welding procedures, prepare and test 2 sample tack welds of the following sequence: #3 to #6T, #6 to #3T, #4 Epoxy to #5T, and #5 Epoxy #4T, to where T is the short bar of the welded intersection.
+To qualify tack welding procedures, prepare and test 2 sample tack welds of the following sequence: #4 to #6T, #6 to #4T, #4 Epoxy to #5T, and #5 Epoxy #4T, to where T is the short bar of the welded intersection.
 Subject each sample to a tensile test across the point of the tack weld.
-Each sample must meet the minimum requirement for tensile and yield strength of the bar stock. - 6) To qualify tack welders, prepare and test samples in the same manner as specified above for qualification of tack welding procedures.
+Each sample must meet the minimum requirement for elongation, ductility, tensile and yield strength of the bar stock. - 6) To qualify tack welders, prepare and test samples in the same manner as specified above for qualification of tack welding procedures.
 Prepare tack welds for qualifying procedures and tack welders in the presence of the Engineer.
 Request that the Engineer conduct such inspection at least 5 days in advance of welding the bar reinforcement with the welders being qualified.
-Assemble all necessary equipment, personnel, and materials, and perform any experimental work to qualify tack welders and tack welding procedures in a reasonably short and continuous period of time.
-The Department will not disqualify the tack welding procedure or the tack welder for failure to conform to the percentage of elongation specified for the steel bars used. - 7) Tack weld hair-pin stirrups and longitudinal bars according to ANSI/AWS D1.4, Table 5.2 as follows:
+Assemble all necessary equipment, personnel, and materials, and perform any experimental work to qualify tack welders and tack welding procedures in a reasonably short and continuous period of time. - 7) Tack weld hair-pin stirrups and longitudinal bars according to ANSI/AWS D1.4, Table 5.2 as follows: